SebastianAigner/compose-hot-reload/README.md

 ### My multiplatform project doesn't have a Desktop target.
 Can I use Compose Hot Reload?

-**Yes,** but you will have to add a module to your project that does configure a desktop target.
+To use Compose Hot Reload, you'll have to add a module to your project that does configure a desktop target.
 It's worth noting that you will only be able to hot-reload code that can be run on the desktop JVM target.
 A possible setup might be the following:
 - A `ui-components` module that specifies platform-agnostic UI components.
 - A `gallery` module with a configured desktop target and Compose Hot Reload.